Hoe and Worthing Archive: Gorgate

 Gorgate hall

-Gorgate Hall is an early eighteenth-century house.
+According to Carthew's The Hundred of Launditch (1877), Gorgate Hall is an eighteenth-century house built by Francis Mowatt who had bought land there in 1767.
 It was once the centre of a farming estate which in recent times has become famous locally for its fruit farm producing blackcurrants and Victoria plums.

 Francis Mowatt sale

-This sale advertisement almost certainly describes Gorgate Hall – 'a convenient sash'd house' – with its service buildings, fish ponds and farm land, the labourers' cottages 'at a proper distance'.
+This sale advertisement describes Gorgate Hall – 'a convenient sash'd house' – with its service buildings, fish ponds and farm land, the labourers' cottages 'at a proper distance'.

 Norfolk Chronicle 17th June 1780